A Singular Focus on Municipal Finance

 Doug Fox is HSE’s Head Trader and Chief Operating Officer.
 He began his career in the municipal bond industry in 1986, when he joined HSE’s trading desk.
 In nearly 30 years with the firm Doug has worked closely with sales and banking personnel to align HSE’s trading efforts with client needs.
 In addition to supervising all commitment activity, Doug sits on the Board of Directors and serves as the firm’s Secretary.
 He has a bachelor’s degree from Indiana University and holds Series 7, 24, 52, 53, and 63 licenses.

 Thomas Rossley, Executive Vice President – Sales Manager

-Tom Rossley became HSE’s Sales Manager on April 1, 2017.
-In that role, he also serves on the Board of Directors.
-Tom began his municipal career in 1983 at Griffin Kubik Stephens & Thompson in Chicago.
-In 1986 he began a 23 year municipal sales career with Lehman Brothers, and for a brief time, Barclays Capital.
-In January 2009 he joined HSE as a sales person and partner of the firm.
-Tom graduated in 1982 from Drake University with a BS in Finance.
+Tom Rossley is a shareholder and member of the Board of Directors at Hutchinson Shockey Erley & Co.
+Having joined HSE in 2009, he is an institutional salesperson and the Sales Manager.
+He began his municipal career in 1983 with Griffin Kubik Stephens & Thompson, Inc. in Chicago.
+In 1986 he began a 23 year institutional municipal sales career with Lehman Brothers, Inc., and for a brief time, Barclays Capital.
+Tom graduated in 1982 from Drake University with a BS in Finance with an emphasis in Investments.
 He has been a strong supporter of higher education, having served as a Trustee at Drake University for over 23 years.
-Tom and his wife, Anne, have three grown children that they raised in the city of Chicago, each adopted as infants from Costa Rica, Paraguay and Venezuela.
-He holds Series 7, 53, and 63 licenses.
+He holds Series 7, 53 and 63 licenses.

 James Van Metre, Executive Vice President – Underwriting